 - Food scraps are used to feed our animals and worms instead of going to land-fill

 A good example of the learning experiences associated with food, can be seen with the some fresh wheat provided by Farmer Ritchie.
 The children have learnt that some of this wheat can be milled and used to bake our bread, make pizza dough and even a birthday cake.
-Some of the wheat has been germinated to make wheat grass for salads and juice, some has provided food for the chooks and some has been sown in our garden to create a fresh crop of wheat.
+Some of the wheat has been germinated to make wheat grass for salads and juice, and some has been sown in our garden to create a fresh crop of wheat.
 In the course of this process children learnt more than the value of wheat.
 They learnt to take turns, be responsible for their chores, co-operate with their peers and engage with each other over a meal.

 Our Gumnut Gardens community has strengthened through exchanges of ideas relating to food; vegan or vegetarian; low GI versus 5-2 diets, the Scandinavian or American food pyramid.
 Recipes have been swapped, web-sites discussed and blogs posted.
 Each Gumnut Gazette contains a recipe contributed by a member of our community.
 Through our web-site we will publish recipes each month and those recipes will be archived for future reference.
 We value your input and hope everyone can continue to contribute to our growing and diverse foodlog.